lsst/rtn-087/index.rst

     :name: Group-Leader-approval-choice
     :width: 475 px

-(Note that the wording in this screenshot needs to be updated to better reflect the language that's in OpenMAINT) After reviewing the completed maintenance activity, the Group Leader has the action options to Conclude Activity or Send for Rework.
+After reviewing the completed maintenance activity, the Group Leader has the action options to Conclude Activity, Send Back (Add report), or Send Back (Rework).
-Send for Rework opens up edit access to the Technician again.
+Both Send Back options open up edit access to the Technician again.
-Ideally the original Outcome and completion date will be preserved, and can be updated if necessary when the Technician sends for review again.
+The Send Back (Rework) option will delete the completion date and the original Outcome, but will preserve the completed checklist (in case only some steps need to be reworked).

 |